CDU55/Licenta/README.md

   <img src="/images/natural_deduction_prepare.PNG" width="450" title="main menu">
 </p>

 After that we can began writing our proof, each inference rule is represented by a button and the below them are the input fields for the parameters that the inference rule may require.
-The info button will provide more information about the inference rule and the export button will export the obtained proof as a txt file.
+The info button will provide more information about the inference rules and the export button will export the obtained proof as a txt file.
 Rules cannot be applied after the goal sequence was reached.
 <p align="center">
   <img src="/images/natural_deduction.PNG" width="450" title="main menu">
 </p>